-Featured BUG Jams & Events 19 November 2025 Save the Dates for Upcoming BUG Jams!
+Featured BUG Jams & Events 1 March 2026 Save the Dates for Upcoming BUG Jams!
 Mark your calendars to remind you when the BUG Jams are and when you can purchase tickets - it's not ALWAYS the same!
+It will always be on a Wednesday, but not necessarily the 3rd Wednesday of the month!

-Featured BUG Jam 12/25 19 November 2025 BUG Ho-Ho-Holiday Jam!
-December 10, 2025 Don your gay apparel and festive hats and join us for an evening of seasonal songs and revelry!
-Yule enjoy yours-elves!
+Featured BUG Jam 04/26 1 March 2026 BUG Jam Live!
+April 15, 2026 Join us for an evening of ukulele songs and revelry!
 It's FUN and you don’t need to be any good.

 Songs 27 January 2012 Deep River Blues "Deep River Blues" is based on a song recorded in 1933 called “I’ve Got Them Big River Blues”, which was probably inspired by the cataclysmic flood of 1927 along the lower Mississippi River.